KuechlerO/SnakeSplice/README.md

 # SnakeSplice
-[!CAUTION]
+> [!CAUTION]
-This repository is out of date.
-Please contact oliver.kuechler@charite.de to get more information and access to an up-to-date version
+> This repository is out of date.
+Please contact oliver.kuechler@charite.de to get more information and access to an up-to-date version.

 ## About
 A Snakemake based modular Workflow that facilitates RNA-Seq analyses with a